Keyboard shortcuts

 }

 Unlike Models, which require all attributes to be SQL columns, KV keys, or R2 objects, Services allow attributes to be any arbitrary value, searching for them in the dependency injection context.
-This means you can easily inject custom services, utilities, or configurations into your Service methods as needed.
+This means you can easily inject custom Services, utilities, or configurations into your Service methods as needed.

 @Service